katieljones/bookmark-manager/README.md

 2. Create the database using the psql command CREATE DATABASE bookmark_manager;
 3. Connect to the database using the psql command \c bookmark_manager;
 4. Run the query we have saved in the file 01_create_bookmarks_table.sql
+5. We have created a new test database using the same commands as above, except called the new table, bookmark_manager_test.

 ## Assumptions
 * All bookmarks are public